 The album is a product of Thicke’s perseverance.
 With all the hardship he has endured, the crooner was determined to spread love — as he’s done on past works.
 “I think it’s for lovers, people falling in love, people looking for love and people that need to fall in love again,” Thicke says over a Zoom call.

 With a six-year gap since his last studio album, it wouldn’t be far-fetched to call it a comeback album.
 For Thicke, this moment right now isn’t just about a musical comeback.
 It’s also a welcome to a renewed man.
-“Comebacks don’t start with the music, they started with the soul.
+“Comebacks don’t start with the music, they start with the soul.
 They start with the inside.
 I’ve been coming back for years from the inside out,” says Thicke.

 In Rated R&B’s interview with Thicke, he digs more into his new album, the significance behind his latest single “Look Easy” and more.